+Start Your Morning Out Right - With Morning Exercise!What's the first thing you do when you wake up in the morning?
+Are you the kind of person that loves to roll out of bed for a morning jog, or do you slog your way through the AM just trying to wake up enough to get off to work on time?
 Morning exercise is one of the best things that you can do to wake yourself up properly, and it will definitely help you to enjoy that breakfast a lot more!
 Don't worry: you don't have to spend an hour at the gym each morning.
 If you're a busy man or woman that just doesn't have hours of morning to burn, you can wake yourself up, improve your fitness, and start your day off right with a bit of morning exercise!

 StretchingAt least one morning a week, wake up and stretch your body out.
 You need to get the blood flowing to your limbs, especially if you have back pains after a long night in bed.
 Most of the people with office jobs spend all day sitting on their rears, so they never really get the blood flowing to their limbs.
 They simply go from bed to breakfast table to car to office chair, and their body never gets properly started.
 Spend 15 minutes stretching all of your muscles and limbs, and you'll feel amazing all day long!

 Who says you need to run for 20 minutes just to wake up in the morning?
 You can run around the block a few times, and you'll feel great!
 Just strap on those running shoes, and get yourself out the front door to run to the end of the street and back a few times.
 Don't worry about pushing yourself too hard, but just get your muscles working and your lungs breathing hard.
 Within 5 or 10 minutes, you'll be ready for the day.